COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Commercial flights, like Part 135 group charters | Yes | Yes |

-Allowed to fly commercially within EU member states without getting traffic rights (charter permits) | No | No |
+Commercial fligths within EU member states without getting traffic rights (charter permits) | No | No |

 Green = Possible Yellow = Impossible

-Risks and liabilities | Full importation | Temporary Admission |
+Risks and Liabilities | Full importation | Temporary Admission |

 The biggest risks | Wrong and unaccepted use 2) of the aircraft, e.g., non-business use of a corporate aircraft or non-commercial use of a commercial aircraft | Ramp checks without the operator being ready and able to prove the TA compliance convincingly |

-Geographical areas that the aircraft must be used correctly according to the EU regulation | Worldwide.
-After the importation, any future use of the aircraft, no matter where the aircraft is flying, must conform to the EU regulations | Only when flying within the EU |
+Geographical areas that the aircraft must be used correctly according to EU regulation | Worldwide.
+After the importation, any future use of the aircraft – no matter where – must conform to EU regulations | Only when flying within the EU |

-Statute of limitation | The VAT liability exists five years after the physical importation | Only when flying within the EU |
+Statute of limitation | The VAT liability persists five years after the physical importation | Only when flying within the EU |

-Is non-business use allowed inside and outside the EU for corporate aircraft (Part 91)? | The answer is no unless all non-business flights worldwide are compensated correctly according to the EU regulation | Yes, all kinds of use is allowed.
-No compensation is required at all |
+Is non-business use allowed inside and outside the EU for corporate aircraft (Part 91)? | No, unless all non-business flights worldwide are compensated correctly according to EU regulation | Yes, all kinds of use are allowed.
+No compensation is required |

 Is non-commercial use allowed inside and outside the EU if the aircraft was imported using the EU 0% airline exemption (Part 135)? | Generally, no. However, it depends on the exact preconditions in the EU member state where the aircraft was imported.
-The required minimum commercial use is different between EU member states | Yes, all kinds of use is allowed.
-No compensation is required at all |
+The required minimum commercial use differs between EU member states | Yes, all kinds of use are allowed.
+No compensation is required |

 Green = High flexibility Red = Low flexibility and extra liabilities